Generic Name: cefotetan (SEF-oh-TEE-tan)

 - Cefotetan may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using cefotetan.

-- Lab tests, including blood tests and kidney function, may be performed while you use cefotetan.
+- Lab tests, including kidney or liver tests or blood cell counts, may be performed while you use cefotetan.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use cefotetan with caution in the ELDERLY; they may be more sensitive to its effects.